 And when you get good the whole game can be beaten in less than eight minutes (there’s a Steam achievement for doing just that).
 This isn’t new: despite some players spending years beating Castlevania on the NES, you don’t really need more than a half-hour if you know what you’re doing.
 Speed runs may be the domain of the hardcore, those who forced pleasurable games to become grueling through self-limitation, but Spelunky has that already built in.
 That’s its idea of you, the player it hopes to turn into an explorer.

 The Indiana Jones aesthetic isn’t an accident: Spelunky loves and respects you.
-It thinks of you as possibly a stalwart and daring adventurer, someone who needs only the most basic tutorial to be let loose into its wild unknown.
+It thinks of you as possibly a stalwart and daring adventurer, someone who needs only the most basic tutorial before being let loose into its wild unknown.
 Though I was tentative at first, I found my idea of myself becoming a character arc worthy of an adventure movie.
 My experience instigated my belief in myself, my ability to face danger and overcome organic threats.
 I became more daring in my willingness to save the damsel, when I discovered how valuable her health boost was (it’s the only one you get).
-My greed for the store’s wares constantly conflicted with the potential dangers later on of making an enemy of the game’s only friendly NPC.
+Then I did it just to save her for its own sake, for the romantic catharsis of seeing those cute lips meet my cheek after hazarding so much to get there.
+My greed for the store’s wares constantly conflicted with the potential dangers later on of making an enemy of the only other NPC.